lorenzgerber/beacon-elixir/README.md

 INSERT INTO beacon_dataset(id, description, access_type, reference_genome, size)
     VALUES ('dataset_id', 'dataset_description', 'PUBLIC', 'grch37', 123456);
 ```
 NOTE: Remember to replace the values in the previous command with the correct ones.
+Use lower case in the **reference_genome** field.

 * Load the generated file into **beacon_data_table**:
 ```